Dakota Bucks

 The Bismarck Bucks were an indoor American football team based in Bismarck, North Dakota.
-The team suspended operations in 2022.

 The Bucks joined Champions Indoor Football (CIF) as an expansion team in 2016, and began play for the 2017 season.
 The team moved to the Indoor Football League (IFL) beginning with the 2019 season.
-The team plays its home games at the Bismarck Event Center in Bismarck.
+The team played its home games at the Bismarck Event Center in Bismarck.
+The team suspended operations in 2022; the team's owners indicated it would attempt to return in 2025 under a new brand, the Dakota Bucks, once the regulatory issues that prevented the team from playing in 2023 were resolved.
+The issues, as of November 2024, remain unresolved, and the IFL left the team off its 2025 schedule.

-The Bucks are the third indoor football team to play in Bismarck, following the Bismarck Blaze who played in the original Indoor Football League for its second and final season of 2000, as well as the Bismarck Roughriders who played in the National Indoor Football League from 2002 until 2003.
+The Bucks were the third indoor football team to play in Bismarck, following the Bismarck Blaze who played in the original Indoor Football League for its second and final season of 2000, as well as the Bismarck Roughriders who played in the National Indoor Football League from 2002 until 2003.

 History

+2017–2022

 On September 28, 2016, it was announced that Bismarck had been granted a team in the CIF to begin play for the 2017 season and owned by the Sallberg family under the corporate name Dakota Pro Football LLC.
 Richard Davis was announced as the team's first head coach and general manager, with former University of Mary wide receiver Elby Pope signed as the team's first player.

 Following a name-the-team contest, the Bismarck Bucks name, logo and colors were announced on the November 1 episode of KXMB-TV news/talk program Good Day Dakota.

 During the Bucks' second season, head coach and general manager Richard Davis was relieved of duties after several workplace grievances had been filed against him and his wife Judy Davis, another Bucks' employee.
 He was replaced by former Wichita Force and Bucks' offensive coordinator Paco Martinez on an interim basis.

 On October 5, 2018, the Bucks announced that they had joined the Indoor Football League for the 2019 season, following the Quad City Steamwheelers from the CIF.
 At the beginning of the 2019 season, the majority ownership of Dakota Pro Football LLC was sold to BEK Communications by the Sallberg family.